bcm-uga/tuto-ssh/README.md

 ProxyCommand ssh -W krakenator:%p nthierry@lacan.imag.fr
 ```

-On older systems you can replace the `ProxyCommand` line with
+On older systems you may have to replace the `ProxyCommand` line with
 ```
 ProxyCommand ssh nthierry@lacan.imag.fr "nc krakenator %p"
 ```